muachilin/EDA_program/README.md

   ----------

   1. Sweep
-      - Remove the gates that cannot be reached from POs
+      - Remove the gates that cannot be reached from Primary Outputs (POs)

   2. Optimization